Does KuCoin Report to the IRS?

 How to Report KuCoin Taxes?

-Exporting a summary of the cryptocurrency transaction undertaken on KuCoin during the financial year can be easily done with a crypto tax reporting tool such as CoinLedger.
+Exporting a summary of the cryptocurrency transactions undertaken on KuCoin during the financial year can be easily done with a crypto tax reporting tool such as CoinLedger.
 These software platforms have a variety of tools to educate on how to calculate crypto gains and losses to file taxes.
-For example, CoinLedger offers Short and Long term gains reports, IRS Form 8949, tax loss harvesting reports, Cryptocurrency Income reports, Audit Trail Reports, and TaxAct Direct reports.
+For example, CoinLedger offers Short and Long-term gains reports, IRS Form 8949, tax loss harvesting reports, Cryptocurrency Income reports, Audit Trail Reports, and TaxAct Direct reports.

-To pay taxes on KuCoin cryptocurrency trades, follow these steps to extract a tax report which can be submitted to the IRS.
+To pay taxes on KuCoin cryptocurrency trades, follow these steps to extract a tax report that can be submitted to the IRS.

 Step 1 - Login to KuCoin and create a new API